 Children experience difficult challenges when their parents separate or divorce.

-CODIP is an award winning curriculum that, since its inception in 1982, has helped thousands of children in countries around the world, including the United States, Canada, New Zealand, and Australia cope more effectively with parental divorce.
+CODIP is an evidence-based prevention program specifically designed to help children cope with challenging family changes.
+Since its inception in 1982, CODIP has helped thousands of children in countries around the world, including the United States, Canada, New Zealand, and Australia.

-When you choose CODIP to help children understand and accept their feelings and perceptions regarding their parents’ separation, you and the children will experience a thoughtfully designed, easy to use, effective program that is of exceptional value.
+When you choose CODIP, you receive a thoughtfully designed, easy-to-use, age-appropriate, effective program.
+CODIP was specially designed to help children understand and accept their feelings and perceptions regarding their parents’ separation.

-- Counselors, mental health professionals, other trained adults in schools, community centers, after-school programs, and service groups serving children from kindergarten to grade 8
+- Counselors, mental health professionals, and other trained adults who work in schools, community centers, afterschool programs, and service groups with children in kindergarten through grade 8

 - Minimize the emotional and behavioral problems that may result when children experience divorce in their families